HichTala/diffusion-model-for-logo-generation/README.md

 We then can easily notice some usual patterns in logo design (shape, color, text...) related to the activity the logo is supposed to stand for.

-As we are aware of how competitive new Diffusion Models are, we wonder if it was possible to use them for this purpose.
+As we are aware of how competitive new **Diffusion Models** are, we wondered if it was possible to use them for this purpose.

 This could help :